Chickenpox is a contagious disease that’s caused by the Varicella zoster virus.

 Symptoms of chickenpox

-Children and adults infected with the chickenpox virus don’t usually have symptoms until 2-3 weeks after contact.
+Children infected with the chickenpox virus don’t usually have symptoms until 2-3 weeks after contact.

 At first, this rash appears as red spots, which develop into crops of small blisters over the chest, back, tummy or face.
 These soon appear on the rest of the body, and might even come up in the mouth or ears, or on the genitals or eyes.
 The blisters are extremely itchy, and new ones form as older ones scab over and dry up.
 The scabs can take several weeks to fall off.